pantheon-systems/pantheon-codespaces/README.md

 # pantheon-codespaces
 A GitHub Codespaces setup for use with Pantheon.

+## Secret Configuration
+- You can configure Secrets for individual Codespaces, and add Secrets that are org wide across all Codespaces.
+The following Secrets should be configured to ensure all functionality of pantheon-codespaces:

+* `SSH_KEY` - A private SSH key that has a public equivalent added to your Pantheon profile under the "SSH" settings.
+Pro tip: You can bypass the SSH setup initially, and start up the pantheon-codespace first.
+Then, use the terminal to run `ssh-keygen` and generate the SSH key pair on the Codespace itself.

 ## Setup for an existing project.
 - Assuming your project is in GitHub and you are configured to run Codespaces.
 For more information on this, see the Codespaces site regarding setting up Codespaces.
 - Once the default Codespace loads up, o to the top left main menu.
 Go to View and click Terminal to open up the terminal.
 You can clone this repo into your project into the `.devcontainer` folder by typing `git clone [this repo url] .devcontainer`